CalamityAdam/iot/rails/projects/goal_app/README.md

 Remember to set up your app to use RSpec and Capybara.
 (See the [RSpec Setup][rspec-setup] and [Capybara][Capybara] readings.)

+If you want to use shoulda-matchers, you'll need to make sure to include the gem in your Gemfile and update `rails_helper.rb` with some configuration for shoulda-matchers.
+Check out the [shoulda-matchers documentation][shoulda-matchers-docs]!

 Make sure that none of the gems `web-console`, `binding_of_caller`, or `better_errors` is included in the `:test` group in your Gemfile, as they can give you false positives in your tests.